 Workshops and symposium

-The meeting will begin with several workshops during the morning of Wednesday 18th December at the Faculty of Philology.
+The meeting will begin with several workshops during the morning of Wednesday 18th December at the Faculty of Philology (see Maps).
 Several workshops supported by specialists from Transmitting Science are planned; these will be on the application of analytical techniques for the study of fossils, The meeting will continue in the afternoon with a symposium focusing on ‘Virtual Palaeontology’, consisting of six invited talks by recognized international researchers on topics including 3D acquisition techniques, tomography, photogrammetry, morphometrics, computational fluid dynamics, finite element analysis and multi body dynamic techniques.

 Conference and Annual Address